LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **MaximumItemsInBatchNotifications** (default: `10`, v1.10.4): defines a maximum number of items included in notifications that list a batch of items (for example all documents a user was added as observer).

+* **UngroupedNotificationsDelayInSeconds** (default: `180`, v1.56.0): When multiple notifications need to be sent to a user regarding one or more documents (if the recipient type is not e-mail) each notification will be sent with an increasing interval in seconds defined by this setting.

 * **NormalizePdfs** (default: `true`, v1.13.0): if `true`, the system automatically attempts to normalize PDFs when they are submitted to create a document to prevent protected file and append mode errors.